by Susan Flantzer © Unofficial Royalty 2015

 In 1759, George fell in love with Lady Sarah Lennox, sister of Charles Lennox, 3rd Duke of Richmond, and her family developed an ambition that she would be the next queen.
 Mainly for this reason, George was discouraged from selecting her as a wife.
 On October 25, 1760, King George II died and his grandson became King George III at the age of 22.
 George’s search for a wife intensified and his choice fell upon an obscure German princess, Charlotte of Mecklenburg-Strelitz.
 On September 8, 1761, at 10 PM, George and Charlotte married in the Chapel Royal of St. James’ Palace in London, England.
 On September 22, 1761, their coronation was held at Westminster Abbey.

-George and Charlotte’s marriage was a very happy one and George remained faithful to Charlotte.
+George and Charlotte’s marriage was very happy and George remained faithful to Charlotte.
 Between 1762 – 1783, Charlotte gave birth to 15 children, all of whom survived childbirth.
 Only two of the children did not survive childhood.
 It is remarkable that in 1817 at the time of the death in childbirth of Princess Charlotte of Wales, who was second in line to the throne after her father the Prince of Wales, Princess Charlotte was the only legitimate grandchild of King George III, even though eleven of his fifteen children were still living.

 The fifteen children of King George III and Queen Charlotte:

-In the same year as his marriage, King George III purchased Buckingham House which was originally built for John Sheffield, 1st Duke of Buckingham in 1703.
+In the same year as his marriage, King George III purchased Buckingham House, originally built for John Sheffield, 1st Duke of Buckingham in 1703.
 Originally purchased as a get-away for Charlotte who gave birth to 14 of her 15 children there, the house became known as the Queen’s House and was the architectural core of the present Buckingham Palace.
 George and Charlotte led a simple life with their children, residing at the Queen’s House, Windsor Castle, and Kew Palace.
-The family took summer holidays at Weymouth in Dorset, England which made Weymouth one of the first seaside resorts in England.
+The family took summer holidays at Weymouth in Dorset, England making Weymouth one of the first seaside resorts in England.
 The simplicity of the royal family’s life dismayed some of the courtiers.
 Upon hearing that the King, Queen, and the Queen’s brother went for a walk by themselves in Richmond, Lady Mary Coke said, “I am not satisfied in my mind about the propriety of a Queen walking in town unattended.”

-George’s reign, which was longer than any previous British monarch, was marked by a series of military conflicts involving his kingdom, much of the rest of Europe, and also parts of Africa, the Americas, and Asia.
+George’s reign, which was longer than any previous British monarch, was marked by a series of military conflicts involving his kingdom, much of the rest of Europe, and parts of Africa, the Americas, and Asia.
 Early in his reign, Great Britain defeated France in the Seven Years’ War and became the dominant European power in North America and India.
 However, many of Britain’s American colonies were soon lost in the American Revolutionary War.
 Further wars against Napoleonic France from 1793 concluded in the defeat of Napoleon at the Battle of Waterloo in 1815.

 The marriages of two of George’s brothers to women he considered unsuitable led to the passing of the Royal Marriages Act in 1772.
-The act stipulated that no descendant of George II under the age of 25, with the exception of descendants of princesses who married into foreign families, could marry without obtaining the consent of the sovereign.
+The act stipulated that no descendant of George II under the age of 25, except descendants of princesses who married into foreign families, could marry without obtaining the consent of the sovereign.
 Over the age of 25, those wishing to marry without obtaining consent needed to inform the Privy Council of their intention.
 They would then be free to marry in a year if no objection had been raised by Parliament.
 The Royal Marriages Act was repealed on March 26, 2015, as a result of the 2011 Perth Agreement.
 The Royal Marriages Act’s provisions were replaced by less limited restrictions that apply only to the first six people in the line of succession.

 George had established himself as one of the more popular Hanoverian kings.
 He was admired for his respectable private life and gained sympathy for his illness.
 He inherited the family’s love of music and was a patron of the arts and sciences.
 George was very interested in agriculture and his creation of model farms at Windsor earned him the nickname “Farmer George” which he adored.